shanewidanagama/shanewidanagama/README.md

 - ⚡ Fun fact **I can name every Pokemon from generations 1 through 4!**

-- 👨‍💻 All of my projects are available at **https://shanewidanagama.github.io/Portfolio/**
+- 👨‍💻 My projects are available at **https://shanewidanagama.github.io/Portfolio/**

 - 📫 How to reach me **shanewidanagama@gmail.com**